-But did you know that anxiety can be triggered by certain foods we put in our bodies?
+But did you know that anxiety may be triggered by certain foods we put in our bodies?

-Read on for five foods that trigger anxiety and suggestions for what to eat instead.
+Read on for four foods that may trigger your anxiety and suggestions for what to eat instead.

-Believe it or not, that beverage you’re drinking to quell your social anxiety is actually making it worse.
+Believe it or not, the beverage often used to quell social anxiety is actually making it worse.

 “Although it may seem like it calms your nerves, alcohol can have a negative impact on hydration and sleep, both of which can trigger anxiety symptoms when suppressed,” says Erin Palinski-Wade, RD, CDE, author of “Belly Fat for Dummies.”